One will per each country or one universal will?

 - Can foreign Taxes be set off against UK Inheritance Tax?

 Or simply click on the “German Probate” section in the right column of this blog.
+Also, you may find this FAQ video helpful:

-The law firm Graf & Partners and its German-English litigation department GP Chambers was established in 2003 and has many years of experience with British-German and US-German probate matters, including the representation of clients in contentious probate matters.
+The law firm Graf & Partners and its German-English litigation department was established in 2003 and has many years of experience with British-German and US-German probate matters, including the representation of clients in contentious probate matters.
 If you wish us to advise or represent you in a German or cross border inheritance case please contact German solicitor Bernhard Schmeilzl, LL.M.
 (Leicester) at +49 941 463 7070.